Women Composers Readings and Commissions Program

-The League of American Orchestras’ Women Composers Readings and Commissions program is administered with the American Composers Orchestra and EarShot and supported by the Virginia B. Toulmin Foundation.
+The League of American Orchestras’ Women Composers Readings and Commissions program is administered by American Composers Orchestra and supported by the Virginia B. Toulmin Foundation.

 Over the first three years, the program's results have been impressive.
 Through the Women Composers Readings and Commission program, twenty women composers benefited from career development via EarShot Readings and seven composers have now received commissions, with four (premieres by Julia Adolphe, Melody Eötvös, Chen-Hui Jen, and Andreia Pinto-Correia) completed.

 2014 commission recipient Julia Adolphe’s Unearth, Release (Concerto for Viola and Orchestra) received its New York premiere November 17-19, 2016 by the New York Philharmonic, conductor Jaap van Zweden, and Principal Viola Cynthia Phelps as soloist.
 Melody Eötvös’s Red Dirt | Silver Rain was premiered at Carnegie Hall in 2015 by American Composers Orchestra as part of the orchestra’s SONiC: Sounds of a New Century, a festival devoted to new music written in the 21st century by composers age 40 and under.

 The recipients of the 2015 Women Composers Readings and Commissions were composers Andreia Pinto-Correia and Xi Wang, who were both awarded $15,000 and an orchestral commission.
 Andreia Pinto-Correia's Ciprés received its premiere by the Columbus Symphony Orchestra on April 6, 2018, and Xi Wang is working on a piece for the Berkeley Symphony Orchestra.